 Hello!
-I'm a first-year PhD student at Cornell University working with Sasha Rush on problems related to natural language processing and machine learning.
+I'm a first-year PhD student at Cornell University working with Dr. Alexander Rush on problems related to natural language processing and machine learning.
 Last year, I worked as an AI Resident at Google.
 Before that I studied at the University of Virginia, where I majored in Computer Science & Mathematics.
 At UVA I did research in the Machine Learning Lab with Dr. Yanjun Qi.
 To read more about my academic work, please have a look at my Google Scholar profile.

 Introduction to variational autoencoders

 A primer on variational autoencoders (VAEs) culimnating in a PyTorch implementation of a VAE with discrete latents.

 What are adversarial examples in NLP? (redirects to towardsdatascience.com)

 Opinionated introduction to adversarial examples within the context of natural language.